agarrharr/settings/README.md

 - [ ] In `install.sh`, why not just symlink all dotfiles instead of having to list them out
 - [ ] In `install.sh`, install rvm and ruby gems
 - [ ] Install flux
+- [ ] Save email in pianobar config with saving to github
 - [ ] Add this stuff to `.macos` file
     - Move Applications folder into the Dock FO
     - Display Applications and Downloads as Folder instead of Stack